Exercise Helps Both Restless Leg and Sleep Apnea

 Exercise helps with a lot of life’s problems.

-Researchers are saying that moderate exercise for 2-1/2 hours each week reduces restless leg syndrome and helps with sleep apnea.
-One study reports that the subjects did not diet, and reduced the incidence of restless leg by 25 percent over a 12 week period.
+Researchers are saying that moderate exercise reduces restless leg syndrome and helps with sleep apnea.
+So exercising for 2-1/2 hours each week is recommended.
+One study reports that the subjects did not diet, and thereby reduced the incidence of restless leg by 25 percent over a 12 week period.

 So, what is Moderate Exercise?
-Here’s a quote from CNN: “Brisk walking, light biking, elliptical machine, anything that increases your heart rate so that you can still talk while exercising but have to catch your breath every few sentences or so, is considered moderate exercise.”
+Here’s a quote from CNN: “Brisk walking, light biking, elliptical machine, anything that increases your heart rate works.
+So that you can still talk while exercising but have to catch your breath every few sentences or so, is considered moderate exercise.”

 Different studies have discovered that people who exercise less than the recommended amount, as well as those who go way beyond in intensity and time, see reduced benefits.

 The studies noted that only when a person is training at the level of an elite athlete, exercise can interfere with sleep quality.
-High-level athletes, who may overtrain for an event, do have issues when traveling and under stress, but for the majority of people, that’s not the case.
+High-level athletes, may overtrain for an event.
+They will have issues when traveling and under stress, but for the majority of people, that’s not the case.